 Mark Whipple, M.D., M.S.

-Mark Whipple, MD, MS graduated from the University of Washington School of Medicine and completed his Otolaryngology-Head & Neck Surgery training at the University of Illinois in Chicago.
-He practiced in his home town of Fairbanks, AK for several years before receiving graduate training in Biomedical Informatics in the Harvard-MIT program.
-He then Joined the department of Oto/HNS at UW in 2001.
-He has served as chief of Oto/HNS at Harborview Medical Center since 2007.
+Mark Whipple, M.D., M.S., graduated from the University of Washington School of Medicine and completed his otolaryngology-head & neck surgery training at the University of Illinois in Chicago.
+He practiced in his home town of Fairbanks, Alaska, for several years before receiving graduate training in biomedical informatics in the Harvard-MIT program.
+He then joined the Department of Otolaryngology-Head and Neck Surgery at UW in 2001.
+He has served as chief of Oto-HNS at Harborview Medical Center since 2007.
 In addition to his clinical activities, Dr. Whipple teaches in the UW medical school and does research in biomedical informatics.

-Undergraduate Education: Stanford University, Palo Alto CA, 1987
+Undergraduate Education: Stanford University, Palo Alto, Cal., 1987

 Fellowship: Boston Children's Hospital, Research Fellowship in Bioinformatics, 2001